Sheri A. Mintz, MSW, LCSW

 Bilingual Sexual Assault Adovate

 Flor is a Bilingual Advocate at Bright Future Foundation.
 Flor was born and raised in Vail, CO.
 She joined the team in July 2023.
 She completed a 3-year apprenticeship program with Career Wise Colorado through Can Do Multiple Sclerosis, focusing on nonprofit work.
 Additionally, she has worked with Mountain Youth, and Roundup River Ranch.
 Flor’s passion to the nonprofit world grew when she went on service trips with Children’s Global Alliance to Nicaragua and Tanzania as a Student Volunteer and as a Student Mentor.
 She is extremely passionate in giving back to her community and serving others.
 Flor’s mission with Bright Future Foundation is to provide support and guide any survivor that walks into our doors.
 She is grateful that she is in a position to serve others in her career.
-Flor is currently pursuing a Social Work degree at Colorado Mountain College.
-On her free time, Flor enjoys spending time with loved ones, traveling, going to concerts, and fishing.
+Flor is currently pursuing a Bachelor’s degree in Human Services at Colorado Mountain College.
+In her free time, Flor enjoys spending time with loved ones, traveling, going to concerts, and fishing.

 she | her | hers